graphitemaster/neothyne/docs/SCRIPTING.md

 The following keywords are reserved and cannot be used as identifiers
 ```
-let new if else while for fn method
+let const new if else while for fn method
 ```

 Neo is *case-sensitive*, all of the following are unique identifiers: